rotki/docs/contribution-guides/python-testing.md

 ## Linting

 Before each commit, you should run the linting checks.
-They run `flake8`, `mypy`, and `pylint` in order.
+They run `ruff`, `mypy`, and `pylint` in order.
 Invoke these checks by running `make lint` from the root directory of the project.

 ## Mocking Networking in the Tests